Accenture/sfmc-customapp/README.md

 ### Custom Applications

-Custom Application('are a way to integrate external web applications into the Marketing Cloud UI by using an Iframe and OAuth-base SSO.
+Custom Applications are a way to integrate external web applications into the Marketing Cloud UI by using an Iframe and OAuth-base SSO.

 [Official Documentation](https://developer.salesforce.com/docs/atlas.en-us.mc-app-development.meta/mc-app-development/create-a-mc-app.htm)